rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 #### The script and `sshd_config` changes

-With the releases of Rocky Linux 8.6 and 9.0, a new option for the `sshd_config` file that allows for drop-in configurations.
+With the releases of Rocky Linux 8.6 and 9.0, a new option for the `sshd_config` file allows for drop-in configurations.
 This is a **GREAT** change.
-What this means is that for these versions you will make a single additional change to the `sshd_config` file, and then our script will build out sftp changes in a separate configuration file.
+This means that you will make a single additional change to the `sshd_config` file, and our script will build out sftp changes in a separate configuration file.
 This new change makes things even safer.
 Safety is good!!

 Because of the changes allowed for the `sshd_config` file in Rocky Linux 8.6 and 9.0, our script will use a new drop-in configuration file: `/etc/ssh/sftp/sftp_config`.